 Source: Money Release clients, 2020.

-Due to the ongoing Covid-19 pandemic that we are currently facing, we have seen a difference in the planned use of equity release funds.
+Due to Covid-19 pandemic and subsequent cost of living crisis, we have seen a difference in the planned use of equity release funds.

 This isn't surprising considering how everyone's life has been affected in various different ways.

 I called each of the equity release lenders to hear their views of the wider equity release market, and what they are expecting people to be using equity release for in 2023.

 People nearing retirement age may be facing the prospect of losing their job, or their role being made redundant.
 This could affect anyone, from airline pilots to self-employed taxi drivers.
 But how could equity release help?

 Equity release funds are tax-free and are not typically classed as income (as it is a loan which needs to be repaid, not an income source).
 You could therefore consider taking equity release to help fund early retirement.

 The equity release funds could be used to reduce your outgoings, by clearing any mortgage, or unsecured debts which you have.
 Alternatively, you may wish to supplement your income with a lifetime mortgage, until you draw upon private pensions, or receive your state pension.

 Not only are we hearing from clients who are in financial difficulty, but also their family members who are too.
 This has led to an increase in the number of enquiries for those considering taking equity release to gift to their beneficiaries as an early inheritance.